ministryofjustice/moj-frontend/docs/components/interruption-card.md

 2. Non-contextual errors
 3. ‘Are you sure?’ content
 4. More varied application outcomes
-5. Important content ahead of a task
+5. Showing important content ahead of a task

 #### 1. Complex errors